Habler-code/AdversarialHubness/README.md

 3. **Stability**: Consistently appear under query perturbations
 4. **Statistical Anomaly**: Hub rates that are 5-10+ standard deviations above the median

 HubScan uses robust statistical methods (median/MAD-based z-scores) to identify these anomalies while being resistant to false positives from legitimate popular content.
 The detection system employs rank-aware and distance-based scoring to provide more accurate identification of adversarial hubs by weighting documents that appear at higher ranks and with higher similarity scores more heavily.
-Detection metrics vary significantly between different retrieval techniques (vector similarity, hybrid search, lexical matching, reranking), so HubScan offers a flexible, puzzle-like approach where you can mix and match ranking methods and detectors to uncover adversarial patterns that might be missed by any single technique.
+Detection metrics vary significantly between different retrieval techniques (vector similarity, hybrid search, lexical matching) and reranking methods, so HubScan offers a flexible, puzzle-like approach where you can mix and match retrieval methods, reranking methods, and detectors to uncover adversarial patterns that might be missed by any single technique.

 ### Detection Metrics